matthew-devonport/matthew-devonport/README.md

 :muscle: Health & Fitness - Both physical and mental.

 :musical_score: Musician - I play and live stream drums.
-I also have played shows all across New Zealand.
+I also have played shows across New Zealand.

 :godmode: - Gaming - This first sparked my interest in tech and previously competed at an international level in the RTS genre before being career focused.